-5 Chart Speed
+Chart Speed

-Settings: 1 - 10, where 1 = Slow, 10 = Fast; Default = 5
+Settings: 1 to 10, where 1 = Slow, 10 = Fastest, Default = 5

 Chart Speed determines the speed at which the side sonar information moves down the display, and consequently the amount of detail shown.
-A faster speed shows more information in the Side Imaging[®] Views and is preferred by most anglers; however, the sonar information moves across the display quickly.
+A faster speed shows more information in the Side Imaging® Views and is preferred by most anglers; however, the sonar information moves across the display quickly.
 A slower speed keeps the information on the display longer, which allows you to see an entire area.

-Imaging Colors
+SI Colors

-Settings: Blue, Amber 1, Amber 2, Brown, Green, Inverse, Gray, Green/Red; Default = Blue
+Settings: Blue, Amber 1, Amber 2, Brown, Green, Inverse, Gray, Green/Red, Default = Amber 1

-Imaging Colors allows you to select which color palette you would like to use for the Side Imaging[®] display.
+SI Colors allows you to select which color palette you would like to use for the Side Imaging® display.